Fred Rogers, America’s Favorite PBS Guy

 His audio recordings can be found here: https://www.discogs.com/artist/1387039-Mister-Rogers and his videos are here: https://pbskids.org/video/mister-rogers.

-On our Pennsylvania Author Adventures Trail, the Fred Rogers Center in Latrobe is the eighth stop, and the Children’s Museum of Pittsburgh is the ninth.
+On our Pennsylvania Author Adventures Trail, the Fred Rogers Center in Latrobe is the eleventh stop and the Children’s Museum of Pittsburgh is the twelfth.